ebylaska/TinyArrows/index.md

   - Energetics, structures, and band structures of crystals using the Crystal Open Database (COD ) numbers
   - A variety of datafiles can be returned including XYZ files, CIF files, NWChem output files

-We envision that as Arrows evolves it will be part of future closed cycles of chemical and materials discovery that requires integrated computational and experimental tools combined with materials synthesis.
+We envision that as TinyArrows evolves it will be part of future closed cycles of chemical and materials discovery that requires integrated computational and experimental tools combined with materials synthesis.

 ## Try out the following web API links (Now Available for Alpha Testing)